yannickbilcot/Watcher3/README.md

 ## Recent Highlights

 Recent highlights include some bugfixes and enhancements, a redesigned logo and colour scheme and a revised docker container.
+Also, you can now specify the --poster flag for custom posters dir.
+This is great news for docker users, as the poster dir has been moved to the config folder - no more losing meta on each update - yay!

 ## Installation